 Share knowledge and opinions, without expecting something in return.
 It will pay dividends.
 Places to share Thought Leadership opinions include social media | video interviews | press releases and media articles | In-person events (not currently) | case studies | blog articles - talk about what's happening | website | white papers | social audio sites.
 Focus on your comfort zone, if you are not comfortable being on camera, a blog article or niche event may be best for you.

-Social is the best tool in the world for stimulating conversation between people - whether that's your prospects or existing customers, your employees, stakeholders, the talent you wish to attract - all of these conversations can take place on social because it is a frictionless and scalable way of connecting.
+Social is the best tool in the world for stimulating conversation between people - whether that's your prospects or existing customers, your employees, stakeholders, the talent you wish to attract - because it is a frictionless and scalable way of connecting.

 HOW PR HELPS WITH SEO

 Search Engine Optimisation is the process of improving the visibility and performance of a website.
-Its aim is to drive qualified traffic to a website, and by this, I mean reputable and reliable 3rd party websites linking from their sites to yours.
+Its aim is to drive qualified traffic to a website, reputable and reliable 3rd party websites linking from their sites to yours.
 This is important because it indicates to search engines that a website is worth visiting.
 When a website is highly relevant to keywords being searched for - and the site is considered to be reliable and trustworthy - links provided by that site will be viewed positively by visitors and search engines, helping you to be discovered above others doing the same thing.